brainandforce/CliffordNumbers.jl/docs/src/operations.md

 Grade automorphisms are operations which preserves the grades of each basis blade, but changes their sign depending on the grade.
 All of these operations are their own inverse.

-All grade automorphisms are applicable to `BitIndex` objects, and the way they are implemented is through constructors that use `TransformedBitIndices` objects to alter each grade.
+All grade automorphisms are applicable to `BladeIndex` objects, and the way they are implemented is through constructors that use `TransformedBitIndices` objects to alter each grade.

 #### Reverse